Digital Storytelling with the iPad: Creating Book Trailers

 The first day, I had planned to deliver an introduction to the process of creating a book trailer with iMovie, explaining that we would use cameras to take pictures and upload them to the iPads and then use iMovie to edit, and finally we would share them in a group viewing.
 I wanted to mention that since it would be helpful to know they would have a real audience for their work.

 Next, we viewed some trailers.
-I had planned to talk about the trailer genre and how to create a persuasive visual text, and I wanted them to see a wide variety of types of trailers (some using video, some just pictures, some with titles, some with voiceover, some with music, some without, etc.) but my coworker felt we should “deconstruct” trailers and rerouted the conversation midstream.
-(Note: in the end, this is what we dealt with—we had to remind them that they were “pitching” the book, not reenacting the book.
-They didn’t seem to have a strong understanding of the persuasive nature of the genre).
-In my opinion, an overview of the genre paired with time for students to brainstorm ways to “sell” their books is what’s good for the first day.
+I had planned to talk about the trailer genre and how to create a persuasive visual text, and I wanted them to see a wide variety of types of trailers (some using video, some just pictures, some with titles, some with voiceover, some with music, some without, etc.) After that discussion, we “deconstructed” trailers.
+An overview of the genre paired with time for students to brainstorm ways to “sell” their books (using persuasive writing techniques) worked well for the first day.

 There was a lot more to do to prepare for this project on the tech side than I had anticipated.
 I had to unpack the 14 iPads and activate them.
 Then I had to create an iTunes account and sync them with that account—but it would only support up to 10 devices, so I had to then create a second account.
 Originally, I thought we would have to purchase 14 copies of iMovie, so I was pleased that with just two accounts we only had to purchase iMovie twice for a total of $10.